chis/chis.digital/README.md

 I was able to adapt it to the needs of a small personal blog page.
 I used a bootstrap template for the design.

+The website is hosted on a DigitalOcean Droplet which can be found [here](https://chis.digital)